iframe-resizer/docs/src/content/docs/introduction.md

 next: Licenses
 ---

-The _iframe-resizer_ library aims to take away the pain points of using iframes.
+The _iframe-resizer_ library aims to take away the pain points with using iframes.

 In addition to keeping you iframe sized to the content, _iframe-resizer_ also provides the missing browser API features, that allows you to securely interate with the parent page.